 This karaoke classic managed to unite not two, but three musical greats as part of a performance in the Freddie Mercury Tribute concert in 1992.
 However, this wasn’t the only time the British hat-donning diva and the rough and ready American had joined forces in the name of music.
 In 1992, the pair also performed Guns N’ Roses’ smash hit, “November Rain”.

 6. David Bowie and Mick Jagger / Bing Crosby – Dancing in the Street / Little Drummer Boy

-One blue-eyed Bowie has been around for so long, it doesn’t matter who he pairs up with – it’ll still be successful.
+One-blue-eyed Bowie has been around for so long, it doesn’t matter whom he pairs up with – it’ll still be successful.
 This includes “Dancing in The Street”, the track made in conjunction with rubber-lipped Brit-rocker, Mick Jagger, which shot to number one in 1985.
 However, this collaboration generated more than money – it also got the cogs of the rumor mill in full turn when bisexual Bowie’s wife insinuated the pair had made more than sweet music together.
 Luckily, no such rumors were present when everybody’s favorite Rat Pack rogue teamed up with Bowie to sing Christmas carols on TV.
 Their performance of “Little Drummer Boy” was subsequently voted as one of the 25 most memorable musical moments of 20th century television by “TV Guide”.

 5. Jay-Z and Linkin Park – A whole album

 This ongoing teaming still confuses nu-metallers and hip-hoppers everywhere.
 Rock and rap fans suddenly had to reevaluate when the über producer & former Def Jam CEO took a teen angst band from California and made “Collision Course”.
 The album was the first to shoot to number one of the Billboard 200 since Alice in Chains’ “Jar of Flies” in 1994